Formulation and verification of multiscale gyrokinetic simulation of kinetic-MHD processes in toroidal plasmas: Simulation Model

-in the low ion temperature limit, where $c$ is the speed of light, $v_{A}$ the Alfven velocity, and $\epsilon_{0}$ the dielectric constant of vacuum.
-In the incompressible ideal MHD limit, \eqref{eq:Bpara} is given passively by the perpendicular force balance.
+in the low ion temperature limit, where $c$ is the speed of light, $v_{A}$ the Alfv\'{e}n velocity, and $\epsilon_{0}$ the dielectric constant of vacuum.
+In the ideal MHD limit, Eq \eqref{eq:Bpara_reduced} is given passively by the perpendicular force balance.